-Setting objectives for your website design
+Setting website design goals & objectives

 Part of the web design process is to establish what you want your website to achieve.
 Once you know this, setting and monitoring the website’s objectives is key to its long term success.